Defense Secretary Hegseth brings back Fort Bragg name, with a different namesake

 The Department of Defense began implementing the naming commission’s recommendations in 2023.
 Changing the bases back to their former Confederate names would require congressional approval.

-“We should change it back by the way,” he said emphatically when discussing the military installation on a podcast while promoting his book.
+“We should change it back by the way,” he said emphatically when discussing the military installation on a podcast last year.
 “We should change it back.
 We should change it back.
 We should change it back, because legacy matters.
 My uncle served at Bragg.
 I served at Bragg.
 It breaks a generational link.”

 Monday’s memo directs the secretary of the Army to carry out Hegseth’s decision “in accordance with applicable laws and regulations” and to provide the under secretary of defense for acquisition and sustainment with a timeline and resources needed to implement the name change.